Elliot Richardson: Early life and career

+World War II service

-In 1942, following America's entry into World War II, Richardson became a combat medic in the U.S. 4th Infantry Division.
+In 1942, following the U.S. entry into World War II, Richardson enlisted as a combat medic in the U.S. 4th Infantry Division.
 He participated in the June 6, 1944, Normandy Invasion as a platoon leader, where he crossed a minefield to rescue a fellow officer whose foot was blown off.
 He was among the first troops to come up Causeway No. 2 from Utah Beach, which had been under fire from German artillery at Brécourt Manor.
 He was among the many who noticed the guns ceasing their firing after (unbeknownst to him) paratroopers of the 101st under Lieutenant Richard Winters had knocked them out.
 After Stephen Ambrose's book Band of Brothers was published, Richardson wrote to Winters and thanked him.

-He continued on in the war in Europe with the 4th Infantry Division and received the Bronze Star Medal and Purple Heart with oak leaf cluster.
+He continued to serve in the 4th Infantry Division throughout the European campaign and received the Bronze Star Medal and Purple Heart with oak leaf cluster.
 He was discharged in 1945 with the rank of first lieutenant.

-In 1947, he graduated from Harvard Law School.
-While at Harvard he became editor and president of the Harvard Law Review.

-After his graduation from Law School, Richardson clerked for United States Court of Appeals for the Second Circuit Judge Learned Hand, and then for Justice Felix Frankfurter of the Supreme Court of the United States.
-Richardson joined Ropes, Gray, Best, Coolidge & Rugg in Boston following his clerkship, and became partner of Ropes & Gray in 1961 (the same year the firm, which was founded in 1865, became known as Ropes & Gray).
-Richardson left the firm to serve as U.S. Attorney for Massachusetts from 1959 to 1961.
-After returning to the firm, Richardson left permanently in 1964 after he was elected the Lieutenant Governor of Massachusetts and Attorney General of Massachusetts.

-As of 2023, he is the last Republican to have served as Attorney General of Massachusetts.

-Richardson was elected a Fellow of the American Academy of Arts and Sciences in 1958.